ricsamikwa/Parallel_Image_Processing-using-Multicore_Architecture-on-FPGA/README.md

 # Optimised Parallel Image Processing using Multicore Architecture on FPGA

-+Multi-core Nios II platform on Altera FPGA using Qsys, Quartus II and VHDL
++Multi-core Nios II platform on Altera FPGA using Qsys, Quartus II, and VHDL

 +Application to detect patterns in images with very strict real-time deadlines

-## Contributors: Eric Samikwa
+### Contributors: Eric Samikwa, Ahmed El Yaacoub